History of the SS Folia. A World War 1 Cunard Casualty

 Stern Gun on the SS Folia (12)

-Captain Finch instructed the lifeboats to be held fast to each other and to steer towards the North West by compass, by 11am captain Finch sighted breakers ahead, and instructed the other boats to follow inline.
+Captain Finch instructed the lifeboats to be held fast to each other and to steer towards the North West by compass, by 11am captain Finch sighted breakers ahead and instructed the other boats to follow inline.
 Whilst coming along the edge of the breakers they sighted some smooth water at the base of a cliff where they pulled into shore.
 The survivors saw a house above them and proceeded to attract the attention of the inhabitants.
 They had arrived in Ardmore, Youghall, Co.
-Cork, from here the crew were taken to Dungarvan.
-It has been documented that the locals of both areas treated the officers and crew of the folia with the utmost hospitality, supplying them with food, clothes and accommodation.
+Cork, from here the crew was taken to Dungarvan.
+It has been documented that the locals of both areas treated the officers and crew of the Folia with the utmost hospitality, supplying them with food, clothes, and accommodation.